Intro

 Travel Day Preparation

-Bring backup snacks: Pack nuts, granola bars, dried fruit, or other non perishable items in case special meals don’t arrive or satisfy.
+Bring backup snacks, such as nuts, granola bars, dried fruit, or other non-perishable items.

-Security compliance: Homemade foods are generally permitted, but liquids, gels, and spreads must meet carry on restrictions.
+Homemade foods are generally permitted, but liquids, gels, and spreads must meet carry-on restrictions.

-Full-service carriers on longer routes generally provide the most satisfying vegan dining experiences since meals are part of a complimentary service rather than revenue-generating add-ons.
+Full-service carriers on longer routes generally provide the most satisfying vegan dining since meals are part of complimentary service rather than revenue-generating add-ons.

 Always request vegan meals during booking rather than hoping for suitable options onboard.